+Ghahramani, Salar.
+(Forthcoming).
 "Sovereign Wealth Funds and Human Rights Protection."
-In F. Bassan (Ed.), Sovereign Wealth Funds and International Investment Law.
-Camberley, UK: Elgar's International Financial Law Series (Forthcoming).
+In F. Bassan (Ed.)
+Sovereign Wealth Funds and International Investments.
+Camberley, UK: Elgar's International Financial Law Series.

 REFEREED JOURNAL ARTICLES:

+Ghahramani, Salar.
+(2014).
 "Fiduciary Duty and the Ex Officio Conundrum in Corporate Governance: The Troublesome Murkiness of the Gubernatorial Trustee's Obligations."
-Hastings Business Law Journal, Vol. 10(1), pp.1-35 (2014).
+Hastings Business Law Journal, Vol. 10(1), pp.1-35.

+Ghahramani, Salar.
+(2013).
 "Sovereign Wealth Funds, Transnational Law, and the New Paradigms of International Financial Relations."
-Yale Journal of International Affairs, Vol. 8(2), pp. 52-64 (2013).
+Yale Journal of International Affairs, Vol. 8(2), pp. 52-64.

+Ghahramani, Salar.
+(2013).
 "Sovereign Wealth Funds and Shareholder Activism: Applying the Ryan-Schneider Antecedents to Determine Policy Implications."
-Corporate Governance, Vol. 13(1), pp. 58-69 (2013).
+Corporate Governance, Vol. 13(1), pp. 58-69.

-"The Uncertain Liability of Accountants and Other Professionals in Securities Fraud Cases: The Shifting Sands of Central Bank" (with Carl Pacini and Jeffrey S. Paterson).
-Journal of Forensic and Investigative Accounting, Vol. 3(3), pp. 46-67 (2011).
+Pacini, Carl, Jeffrey Paterson and Salar Ghahramani.
+(2011).
+"The Uncertain Liability of Accountants and Other Professionals in Securities Fraud Cases: The Shifting Sands of Central Bank."
+Journal of Forensic and Investigative Accounting, Vol. 3(3), 46-67.